DanielBMarkham/Info-Ops/manuscript/chapter19.md

 4. Verify we're ready for the next bit of work
 5. Tease out the best way the entire model might be delivered

-Meanwhile, of course, the good, honest questioning, the dialectic continues.

-The actual creation and execution of the tests happens somewhere else.[^19-3]

-[^19-3]: Although with more automation, I'm beginning to see teams complete fully-specified and executing tests during this time.
+This is just a typical process list you might get from a trainer.
+It helps you make an agenda for grooming.
+There could also be games, puppets, or laser tag.
+That's a process question.
+Whatever you do when you do your grooming, you end up having a dialectic that focuses around three question:

+1. What will it do when it's done?
+2. What's important right now for it to start doing?
+3. How will we know it's doing that?

+You cogitate on the first question while bouncing the second questions against one another until you feel the last question has been answered well enough to do whatever's next.
+(By "bouncing two questions together", I mean that the answer to one changes the nature of the other.
+So then you have to re-ask the first one.
+This can continue for a few rounds.)

+It's all about that dialectic.

 Grooming is what we did in the deck example every time we went back home and got organized for another conversation.
 "What will it do when it's done?
 What's important right now?
 What's it have to start doing next?" would be a good slogan for grooming.
+We never, ever knew the complete answers to those questions, but by asking them we were able to come up with model items and props we could use to test out whether or not we were getting closer or not.

 Grooming is also what happened as we played with a physical model of the deck with the customer, only it was informal grooming.
 (The best and fastest kind, by a couple orders of magnitude.)
+We didn't have some kind of special session or meeting we called "grooming".
+Instead, we just tested whatever model we had by giving a structural prop to the customer and walking through the behaviors with him.

+A bunch of stuff we did was wrong -- the chairs don't go over there by the hot tub.
+Great.
+A failing test means either we fix the target system so that the test passes -- or fix our mental model so that the next test more accurately reflects what we know now.
+Either way is a win for us.

+In TDD, (mostly), our tests are never wrong but our code might be.
+In Structured, Test-Driven Analysis, when our tests fail it's either the target system our the model that has to change.
+We added that new information into our mental model, we cross-checked what we could remember to see if it changed anything else, we made sure we weren't confused about what the heck was going on, then we came up with new questions about "just what will this entire thing do when it's done", "What's the most important thing to figure out right now?", and "How do we find that out?"
+We moved some little model pieces around and started more conversations with the customer.

+That's grooming.
+Continuous grooming.

 Ideally grooming happens continuously.
 There's no reason it has to be a separate meeting or big formal event.
 But many times we don't have time to get organized and leave things in a mess.
 Stuff gets thrown in notes that should be master model items.
 Questions are stuck in the wrong place.
 There's a new supplemental that we haven't had time to talk about.

 Most importantly, not everybody on the team is capable of cleaning up and getting organized, which means that keeping things neat ends up bottle-necking through the people who know how to do it.
 Since things get messy and you've created this bottleneck, you have to call out a special time for grooming.
 (This means that the ultimate goal of a formal grooming meeting is teaching the team how to groom without having a formal grooming session.
 It's not that hard.
 You've figured it out by reading a book.
-When everybody can constantly help keep things clean and organized as you move along, folks will be much happier and productive.
+When everybody can constantly help keep things clean and organized as you move along, everybody will be much happier and productive.
 As my mom used to say, instead of waiting until there's one big cleanup job, clean just a little bit as you go along.
 Makes life much easier.)

 ### **Introduce new information**.